 Your teen (or tween) is not a baby anymore.
-With age, they have gained maturity, independence, and hopefully a good sense of healthy eating principles.
+With age, they have gained maturity, independence, and hopefully a good sense of healthy eating principles and maybe even cook for you too.
 You’ve spent years teaching them about nutrition and health, but now it’s up to your teen to put these ideas into practice.

 But have you thought about what they are up against?
 As we have heard since the 1990’s, our children live in an obesogenic environment.
 This means that our current surroundings tend to promote obesity in individuals or populations.
 It is important to teach your teen strategies to avoid falling into unhealthy eating “traps” that exist all around them.

 Teens spend a large portion of their time at school, where they are surrounded by their peers.
 The need to fit-in with these peers can strongly influence food choices.
 Whether healthy or unhealthy, teens will tend to eat in the same way as their friends.
 Teach your child healthy habits, and help them influence their friends to eat healthier too.
 Here are some common school-related environments your teen may find themselves in, and helpful tips to help them stay healthy throughout the school year.

 Thanks to the recent Healthy, Hunger-Free Kids Act, the USDA has updated nutrition standards for the first time in 15 years.
 The new standards make it easier for our children to eat a healthy lunch at school.
 Students are now required to take a fruit and/or vegetable with their school meal, and grains, protein, and low-fat dairy must also be available.
 To make a complete meal, students must select at least 3 out of the 5 available components.
 The new standards also have requirements to offer a wider variety of fruits, vegetables, and legumes, and fewer added sugars, to ensure the kids get the vitamins and minerals they need without the empty calories.